Full name Ravinder Singh Bopara

 Born May 4, 1985, Forest Gate, London

-Major teams England, Auckland, Chittagong Kings, Dolphins, England Lions, England Under-19s, Essex, Essex Cricket Board, Gloucestershire, Kings XI Punjab, Marylebone Cricket Club, Prime Bank Cricket Club, Sydney Sixers
+Major teams England, Auckland, Chittagong Kings, Dhaka Dynamites, Dolphins, England Lions, England Under-19s, Essex, Essex Cricket Board, Gloucestershire, Jaffna Stallions, Karachi Kings, Kings XI Punjab, Marylebone Cricket Club, Multan Sultans, Peshawar Zalmi, Prime Bank Cricket Club, Rajshahi Royals, Sunrisers Hyderabad, Sussex, Sydney Sixers

 Batting style Right-hand bat